Watchdog Timer

 Early Interrupt

 The watchdog timer can trigger an interrupt to wake up the system or inform the system that a watchdog reset is coming.
-This interrupt can be enabled by setting a proper value to EARLY_INT_CNT and EIE.
+This interrupt can be enabled by setting appropriate values to EARLY_INT_CNT and EIE.
 When the down-counter (WDGCNT) reaches the value of (EARLY_INT_CNT -1), the interrupt fires.

 It is possible to change the early interrupt threshold after EIE is enabled, by performing the following sequences: